cytopia/coinwatch/README.md

 ```
 #### Option-2: amount and price
 How many coins did you buy and how much did one coin cost?

+This option is most useful when doint dry-run trades - *What would have happened if*.
+Enter how many coins you had bought at what price per coin.
 ```yml
 # Bought 0.4 coins
 # 1 Bitcoin had a price of: 9355.875 $